TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/userguide/typeconverter.rst

 Imagine a CSV file contains data with a weird format for dates, like this :code:`2004###01###25`.
 These values cannot be parsed with the default date format, but in TinyCsvParser a DateTimeConverter with the custom date time format can be defined.

-To use the custom converter, you have to use the :code:`CsvMapping.WithCustomConverter` method on the property mapping.
+To use the custom converter, you have to pass it to the :code:`MapProperty` method on the property mapping.

 .. code-block:: csharp